JoacimWall/Visual-studio-multilingual-extension/README.md

 The extension publish function is closed for new users so you need to download the latest release from this page then got to visual studio mac and click "install from file" in the Exstension Mananger.

 ## Install for windows
-Go Exstension Manager and serch for Multilingual Extension or walltec and you will find it.
+Go Exstension Manager and search for Multilingual Extension or Wlltec and you will find it.

  ## Explanation of functions
  ### Synchronization of Resx files